-Figure 9.12: Barack Obama To understand how this stress affects aging, researchers note that both problems with the innate and adaptive immune system play a key role.
+Figure 9.12: Barack Obama.

+To understand how this stress affects aging, researchers note that both problems with the innate and adaptive immune system play a key role.
 The innate immune system is made up of the skin, mucous membranes, cough reflex, stomach acid, and specialized cells that alert the body of an impending threat.
-With age, these cells lose their ability to communicate as effectively, making it harder for the body to mobilize its defenses.
-The adaptive immune system includes the tonsils, spleen, bone marrow, thymus, circulatory system, and the lymphatic system that work to produce and transport T cells.
-T-cells, or lymphocytes, fight bacteria, viruses, and other foreign threats to the body.
-T-cells are in a "naïve" state before they are programmed to fight an invader, after which they become "memory cells."
+With age these cells lose their ability to communicate as effectively, making it harder for the body to mobilize its defenses.
+The adaptive immune system includes the tonsils, spleen, bone marrow, thymus, circulatory system and the lymphatic system that work to produce and transport T cells.
+Tcells, or lymphocytes, fight bacteria, viruses, and other foreign threats to the body.
+T-cells are in a "naïve" state before they are programmed to fight an invader, and become "memory cells".
 These cells now remember how to fight a certain infection should the body ever come across this invader again.
-Memory cells can remain in your body for many decades, and explain why the measles vaccine you received as a child is still protecting you from this virus today.
+Memory cells can remain in your body for many decades, and why the measles vaccine you received as a child is still protecting you from this virus today.
 As older adults produce fewer new T-cells to be programmed, they are less able to fight off new threats and new vaccines work less effectively.
 The reason why the shingles vaccine works well with older adults is because they already have some existing memory cells against the varicella virus.
-The shingles vaccine is acting as a booster (National Institute on Aging, 2011a).
-Hormonal stress theory, also known as neuroendocrine theory of aging, suggests that as we age, the ability of the hypothalamus to regulate hormones in the body begins to decline, leading to metabolic problems (American Federation of Aging Research, 2011).
-This decline is linked to an excess of the stress hormone cortisol.
-While many of the body's hormones decrease with age, cortisol does not (National Institutes of Health, 2014a).
+The shingles vaccine is acting as a booster (NIA, 2011a).

+Hormonal Stress Theory, also known as Neuroendocrine Theory of Aging, suggests that as we age the ability of the hypothalamus to regulate hormones in the body begins to decline leading to metabolic problems (American Federation of Aging Research (AFAR) 2011).
+This decline is linked to excess of the stress hormone cortisol.
+While many of the body's hormones decrease with age, cortisol does not (NIH, 2014a).
 The more stress we experience, the more cortisol released, and the more hypothalamic damage that occurs.
-Changes in hormones have been linked to several metabolic and hormone-related problems that increase with age, such as diabetes (American Federation of Aging Research, 2011), thyroid problems (National Institutes of Health, 2013), osteoporosis, and orthostatic hypotension (National Institutes of Health, 2014a).
+Changes in hormones have been linked to several metabolic and hormone related problems that increase with age, such as diabetes (AFAR, 2011), thyroid problems (NIH, 2013), osteoporosis, and orthostatic hypotension (NIH, 2014a).

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=409#h5p-76 Media Attributions - Figure 9 9 © Mariana Ruiz is licensed under a Public Domain license - Figure 9 10 © Azmistowski 17 is licensed under a CC BY-SA (Attribution ShareAlike) license - Figure 9 11 © Healthvalue is licensed under a CC BY-SA (Attribution ShareAlike) license - Figure 9 12 © Official White House Photo by Pete Souza is licensed under a Public Domain license About the authors Martha Lally Suzanne Valentine-French Dinesh Ramoo
+You can view it online here: https://pressbooks.openedmb.ca/lifespandevelopment/?p=409#h5p-76

+- Figure 9 9 © Mariana Ruiz is licensed under a Public Domain license - Figure 9 10 @ Azmistowski17 is licensed under a CC BY-SA (Attribution ShareAlike) license - Figure 9 11 © Healthvalue is licensed under a CC BY-SA (Attribution ShareAlike) license - Figure 9 12 © Official White House Photo by Pete Souza is licensed under a Public Domain license